 There aren’t a lot of ports here.
 You get one HDMI and DisplayPort.
 However, a USB-C port provides a single port solution with up 90W power delivery to keep your laptop or device charged while transferring data and video.
 It’s beautifully designed too, with a small, compact base and a near-borderless frame.
 The stand is also tilt- and swivel-friendly.
 It’s among the most expensive options on this list of cheap 4K monitors, but the extra money may be worth it if you’re focused on productivity.

-This 4K monitor by LG will a great option for those looking for one that is good for productivity, media consumption, and gaming.
-The 27-inch IPS LCD screen offers true-to-life color reproduction, a 60Hz refresh rate with AMD Freesync compatibility, and support for HDR10 content.
-As far as ports are concerned, you get two HDMI ports, a DisplayPort, and a headphone jack.
+This 4K monitor by LG will a great option for those looking for one that is good for a smaller and more affordable screen.
+The 24-inch IPS monitor offers true-to-life color reproduction, and a 60Hz refresh rate with Freesync compatibility.
+As far as ports are concerned, you get two HDMI ports and a DisplayPort.

 This 27-inch 4K IPS monitor by Philips offers a couple of new monitor features at a price far cheaper than similarly-specced competitors.
 Apart from the high display resolution, it comes with a USB-C port to offer a single port solution for all your needs.
 You can recharge a device (65W charging) with the same USB cable that is also delivering video, audio, and data signals and also allows for 4K video transmission.